 India is home to a billion-plus people and occupies more than eighteen percent of the world’s population.
 It is a country where Bollywood and Cricket provide just more than entertainment.
 For Indians, it has essentially become a lifestyle.

-While there can be no conflict in debating the issue of legality in watching Bollywood movies, the same, however, can’t be said about the betting industry in the country.
-The common question on everyone’s lips is whether online betting is legal in India?
+While there can be no conflict in debating the issue of the legality of watching Bollywood movies, the same, however, can’t be said about the betting industry in the country.
+The common question on everyone’s lips is whether online betting is legal in India.

 In this article, the answer and how the rules and regulations came to be will be discussed dutifully.
 With that said, let’s familiarize you with some of India’s sports betting decisions first.

 Betting Laws India: Brief History

 Betting-related was first banned in India during the colonial period using the Public Gambling Act 1867.
 This rule made all forms of house-operated gaming services illegal in the country.
 In 1950 the constitution of India was created, and it provides that states are permitted to create their gambling laws.
 Hence, instead of installing a federal law that bans all forms of bets, the government left that decision to each state in the country.